BLACK SADDLE

 Tomorrow the tour begins and you will take a domestic flight to Patagonia from Buenos Aires, the details of which we will share with you to book directly with the airline, in order to meet your transfer to base camp.

-Once arrived at camp, you will be shown to your tent and given a chance to settle in before an evening of drinks and dinner in the ‘quincho’ – the log cabin that serves as the dining room, sitting room and bar.
+Once arrived at camp, you will be shown to your tent and given a chance to settle in before an evening of drinks and dinner in the 'quincho' – the log cabin that serves as our dining room, sitting room and bar.

 1 Hour Riding